 Take a look at some of the most popular gadget review blogs such as Engadget and Gizmodo.
 Most of their posts are short and crisp, with word counts between 300 and 500.

 Instead of giving elaborate details, such articles cover key points such as features, pricing, drawbacks, etc.

 The topics pertaining to this industry require the extensive depth.
 Moreover, this is a highly competitive industry since every other marketer engages in content marketing.

 That is why most popular blogs in this sector publish comprehensive blogs containing at least 2,500 words or more.

 How Long Should Your Blog Posts Be?

 Average blog post length has been a topic of hot debate.
 The only catch is that we can’t isolate a number as the ideal word count that guarantees the success of your content strategy.

-Determining your average blog post length requires a thorough understanding of your audience and your own goals.
-Try testing different lengths to see which ones seems to work best for you.
+Determining the best blog post length for your website requires a thorough understanding of your audience and your own goals.
+Try testing different lengths to see which ones seem to work best for you.

 The quality of your content decides the kind of traction it is going to garner.
 A poorly-written article containing the optimal word count won’t find any takers.